You are here

 SF: Can people visit as tourists?

 PJ: Tourism was never allowed.
 Even when we had some opening under the Obama administration, tourism was never allowed.
 The administration allowed American travelers under 12 categories, but there were cultural exchanges.
 There were categories for business research, educational, religious, and the like.
 But never for tourism.
-The new administration's has eliminated the category of travel, but 11 categories still remain to us.
+The new administration has eliminated only one category of travel, but 11 categories still remain to us.

 SF: What are the obstacles in relations then?

 PJ: I guess both sides need to do more, but first the U.S. has to end the embargo.
 I mean, Cuba is not going to do a whole lot more than what they're doing now because, in their viewpoint, it's the U.S. that put the prohibition on cargo on them.
 So they're looking to alleviate that.
-Obviously that’s the game changer.
+But there are gradual confidence-building steps that we could initiate which both sides could claim as a victory, and where U.S. agriculture and Cuba's private sectors would benefit most.

 SF: But there’s more than the embargo, correct?